-The Office for Interoperability and Compatibility (OIC) provides local, tribal, territorial, state and federal stakeholders with the tools, technologies, methodologies and guidance to enable improved communications interoperability at all levels of government.
+The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) Office for Interoperability and Compatibility (OIC) provides local, tribal, territorial, state and federal stakeholders with the tools, technologies, methodologies and guidance to enable improved communications interoperability at all levels of government.
 OIC manages a comprehensive research, development, testing, evaluation and standards program to enhance interoperable emergency communications.

 OIC executes activities across the Voice, Video and Data Communications portfolio.
 The Voice, Video, and Data Communications portfolio addresses the means through which first responders send and receive information.

-OIC supports the capacity for increased levels of interoperability by developing tools, best practices, technologies and methodologies that emergency response agencies can immediately put into effect.
+OIC helps improve interoperability by developing tools, best practices, technologies and methodologies that emergency response agencies can immediately put into effect.
 OIC is committed to working in partnership with all stakeholders to address critical emergency response communication needs with programs that advocate a “bottom-up” approach.

 For more information, contact us at email@example.com.